research-software-company/plague-transcriptions-backend/deployment/README.md

 Note that you will need to apply migrations to the database and ingest the manuscripts before you can really work with the backend.
 The `init-docker-env.py` script does this for you, just run it.

+## Running a production-like environment
+The production environment is a Postgres database hosted by SQL Elephant and a backend running as an Azure Web App.
+The `production-like` folder has a `docker-compose.yml` file that starts the backend.
+You will need to set the environment variable `SQLALCHEMY_DATABASE_URI` to the right URI.